 “Your healing journey towards beauty, begins with your consciousness of the inner world,” Dr. Teo Wan Lin.

 Conscious Beauty by Dr.TWL Dermaceuticals stars model-actress Sara Malakul Lane, international burlesque performer Sukki Singapora and dermatologist at TWL Specialist Skin & Laser Centre Dr. Teo Wan Lin.
 Feminine beauty as a modern tale told by the girls themselves, through the lens of fashion model-turned photographer Sabrina Sikora.

 E-book version only.
 100% of proceeds received from CONSCIOUS BEAUTY will go to charitable causes supported by Dr.TWL Dermaceuticals – Action for AIDS Singapore and the United Nations World Food Programme.
 Available on Amazon Kindle, and the Dr. TWL Dermaceuticals website.

 Dr. Teo Wan Lin is an accredited dermatologist practising at TWL Specialist Skin & Laser Centre.
 An expert in dermocosmetics for skin diseases, the skin microbiome and biofunctional textiles, her work has been published in top dermatology journals.
 Her additional research interest is in the brain-skin connection which emphasises psychological wellbeing in sufferers of chronic skin disorders.
-In her journey of helping dermatology patients for over a decade in practice, she strongly believes that true beauty has to begin from the inside rather than from the external.Tags: Atopic Dermatitis / Eczema, Sensitive Skin, Skincare
+In her journey of helping dermatology patients for over a decade in practice, she strongly believes that true beauty has to begin from the inside rather than from the external.Tags: ~All Topics, Atopic Dermatitis / Eczema, Sensitive Skin, Skincare